 The course will also introduce students to concepts of gender, power and professionalism underpinning the sociological approach to birth and midwifery.
 The course is designed as an elective for all students but should be of interest to students in the social sciences and those engaging in professional preparation as midwives or other health professionals.

-An understanding of key debates and sociological approaches to childbirth and professions, including midwifery.
+1. Identify and compare sociological approaches to childbirth and professions, including midwifery.

 2. Locate, analyse and discuss scholarly literature addressing contemporary childbirth issues.

 3. Communicate research findings to a general audience.

 Students will research the history of childbirth practices, cross cultural and international literature on the midwifery profession and comparative maternity services policy.

 Successful completion of 40 units at 1000 level